prcwiek/landusepl/README.md

 **Change and processing CORINE Land Cover - CLC 2018 data set**

-*The package landusepl modifies and changes the structure of the obtained map files.*
+*The package landusepl uses the divided into provinces the main CORINE Land Cover - CLC 2018 map file.
+Due to it in some areas data were lost.*

 ### Installation